Pedr0Rocha/passgen/README.md

 ## Disclaimer

 This password generator does **NOT** implement high entropy strategies and should not be used to extreme security requirement applications.
-It's highly unlikely but the tool does not garantee to generate a password with upper + lower + digit, increase the password length or generate another one.